High-utility publication to provide analyses, research results, and policy advice

 Presenting the new GIGA Focus: General Editor Dr Sabine Kurtenbach (GIGA), Prof Laurence Whitehead (Oxfrord), Prof Amrita Narlikar (GIGA), Dr. Thomas Bagger (Federal Foreign Office) © Julia Kneuse

-Today, the GIGA German Institute of Global and Area Studies launches the new GIGA Focus.
+Today, the German Institute for Global and Area Studies (GIGA) launches the new GIGA Focus.
 Now in an even more reader-friendly format, the GIGA Focus publication series succinctly delivers research results along with evidence-based policy advice from one of the leading international social science institutes for Area Studies and Comparative Area Studies.

 “The GIGA Focus is a valuable resource for all those who seek a better understanding of the world, especially in light of the deadlocks and crises that we face today at the domestic, regional, and international levels,” says Prof. Amrita Narlikar, president of the GIGA.
 “Through the new GIGA Focus, we will be able to provide our research findings in an accessible way to diverse constituencies, and also highlight the direct implications of our studies for the making of sound policy.”